AD-PR/ADL/README.md

 **[Saturdays AI](https://www.saturdays.ai/) 3rd Edition**

-A Deep Learning approach for Alzheimer Disease early diagnosis and prognosis, relying only on non-invasive procedures - structural MRIs and clinical data of the subjects.
+A Deep Learning approach for Alzheimer's Disease early diagnosis and prognosis, relying only on non-invasive procedures - structural MRIs and clinical data of the subjects.

 Early detection is essential in a disease that has a developmental period of 20 years until it presents a clear symptomatology.
 This model focuses only on the initial data (year 0) of patients who after several years (up to 20) developed the disease (AD) or remained healthy (HC).